Knowledge base

 - Click directly on the name assigned to the relevant product.

-- Click the blue Add button.
+- Click on the blue Add button:

 - Click on Next.